 - The Flash Gordon (serial) used Franz Liszt's Les Preludes as its theme, eliciting the Cecil Adams page quote.

 - Most of Bloodbeat's soundtrack is made of public domain music, culminating in a climax with "Carmina Burana" blastig in the background.

 - Most of the background music of The Hand That Rocks the Cradle is arrangements of "Poor Wandering One" from The Pirates of Penzance, including a Scare Chord moment when a radio alarm clock goes off.
 The father and son also sing from H.M.S.
 Pinafore while dad is shaving in the morning.

 - Sousa's "Liberty Bell March" became the Monty Python's Flying Circus theme.
 Even the (ancient) recording they used must have been in the public domain.

-- Ravel's "Bolero" was used in the Doctor Who episode "The Impossible Planet".
+- Ravel's "Bolero" was used in "The Impossible Planet".

 - In the commentary for "The Christmas Invasion," Russell T Davies noted how happy composer Murray Gold was that "Jingle Bells" was out of copyright, and so could be rescored as incidental music in that episode.

 - Strauss's "Emperor Waltz" is the "soothing music" played in the Tardis in "Vincent and the Doctor."

 - Mozart's "Eine Kleine Nachtmusik" was used in the Scrubs episode "My Female Trouble".

 - Charles Gounod's Funeral March of a Marionette is more commonly known as the theme song to Alfred Hitchcock Presents